Twenty Twenty Demo: Live Preview of the WordPress Default Theme

-Twenty Twenty, designed by Anders Norén, is based on the Chaplin theme.
+The Twenty Twenty template was created by Anders Norén and is based on the Chaplin theme.
 But as we review both of them, we may hardly spot any similarities.
 The 2020 WordPress default theme offers a different design approach with regard to the content width hierarchy, menus, and imagery.

-Currently, the in-progress version of Twenty Twenty WordPress default theme is available only on GitHub, so if you want to try it out firsthand or at least view the frontend demo, you need to wait until it’s merged into the core and you can have access to the WordPress live preview.
+The in-progress version of the 2020 WordPress default theme is available only on GitHub.
+If you want to try a standard WordPress theme out firsthand or at least view the frontend demo, you need to wait until it’s merged into the core and you can have access to the WordPress live preview.

-But if you’re curious to see it right away, we’d like to share the results of our test-runs with you!
-We’re inviting you to see the Twenty Twenty theme on the frontend on our staging website to get a better understanding of its look and feel.
+However, if you’re curious to see it right away, we’d like to share the results of our test runs with you!
+We’re inviting you to see the Twenty Twenty theme on the front end of our staging website to get a better understanding of its look and feel.

-This live demo features just some demo content blocks, however, you’ll definitely be able to improve the content presentation for any blog or business website with the extra WordPress Gutenberg block add-ons like Getwid (see the process of the Twenty Twenty WordPress theme customization in our WordPress Twenty twenty theme tutorial).
+This WordPress theme preview features just some demo content blocks, however, you’ll definitely be able to improve the content presentation for any blog or business website with the extra WordPress Gutenberg block add-ons like Getwid (see the process of the Twenty Twenty WordPress theme customization in our WordPress Twenty twenty theme tutorial).
 Such Gutenberg addons provides more layout & styling options for your media content.
 In the blocks settings, you will see an advanced toolset for both images, fonts, and other site elements.

-Note: this is not an official WordPress 2020 demo theme, this is just our personal sandbox for playing with the new default theme for WordPress.
+Note: this is not an official WordPress 2020 demo theme, this is just our example for playing with the new default theme for WordPress.

 If you are a WordPress plugin or theme developer interested in creating a demo for your products in a matter of minutes, check out the MotoPress Demo Builder plugin.
-It will help you in creating a frontend product demo, as well as allowing sandbox registration for prospects.
+It will help you in creating a frontend product demo (WordPress preview), as well as allowing sandbox registration for prospects.